 Lake Washington has a short coho season, with anglers permitted to take up to four per day from Sept.
 16 through Oct.
 31, when the larger fish return from the ocean.

-Coho, sometimes called silver salmon, are burly fish that can top 30 inches in length.
+Coho, sometimes called silver salmon, are big fish that can top 30 inches in length.

 At Lake Washington, it’s not permitted to take a coho smaller than 12 inches, as those smaller fish have not yet migrated to the ocean to grow to maturity.